3 Tips to Boost Patient Compliance with Tablet Design

 Adding to this tragic loss of life, the World Health Organization (WHO) reports that prescription drug errors cost US$300 billion annually in avoidable medical waste.

-Recently, both the FDA and European Medicines Agency (EMA) issued guidance encouraging patient perspectives to be considered when designing tablets and capsules, a practice the pharmaceutical industry now calls “Safety by Design.”
+In recent years, both the FDA and European Medicines Agency (EMA) issued guidance encouraging patient perspectives to be considered when designing tablets and capsules, a practice the pharmaceutical industry now refers to as “Safety by Design.”

 As our population ages, polypharmacy is becoming more commonplace.
 Currently, about 15% of the U.S. population now takes five or more prescription medications.

-So now more than ever, it’s increasingly important to create easily distinguished tablets.
+So now more than ever, it is increasingly important to create easily distinguished tablets.
 Similar looking tablets — especially plain white ones — can be readily confused by patients, pharmacists, caregivers and even manufacturers.

 One recent example involving a company’s voluntary nationwide recall of generic phenobarbital tablets occurred when it was discovered that a bottle containing 30 mg tablets were mistakenly labeled as 15 mg tablets.